sunny9x/EzSnap/README.md

 ---

-> If you enjoy my projects, please consider leaving a :star: in the top right on the repo :)
+> If you like my projects, please consider leaving a :star: at the top right of the repository :)

 # Features
 - Insane speed